 With the officer’s directives taken into consideration, the family must be consulted.
 Their wishes outweigh the traditions of the department.
 It is vital that all options for honoring the fallen officer be presented to the survivors.
 They need to know not only what should be done (according to tradition), or what has always been done, but also what can be done to memorialize their loved one.
 It would be a sad situation for the family to learn, after the service, that they could have had a last radio call, but it wasn’t part of the department’s tradition.

 The family can select only those elements of the service they wish to have included.
-For example, tradition might call for a 21-gun salute to be offered at the cemetery; the family may decline because the sound of gunfire would be too traumatic.
+For example, tradition might call for a three-volley salute to be offered at the cemetery; the family may decline because the sound of gunfire would be too traumatic.
 A “21 Bells” ceremony can be substituted.
 Again, survivors should understand the options presented but not be pressured into including any tradition.

 Procedures Immediately After a Line of Duty Death